hrootzel/hw-wasm/README-WASM.md

 Status
 - Emscripten + CMake are installed.
 - We are using the pas2c -> C -> Emscripten pipeline.
-- We can now configure and link a WASM build (see build commands below).
+- We can build and run the WebGL2 engine in-browser with assets packed.
+- Local autostart works (no frontend/IPC).
 - Remaining runtime/ABI warnings exist (see "Current Issues").

 Required Tools (Installed/Verified)